 4. Take your measurements to identify your body type.

 If your body has changed, the idea of measuring it is the last thing you want to do.
 But it’s also the key to creating outfit formulas you’ll love on your body.

 First, around the widest spot on your shoulders.
-You may need help for this one.

 Next, measure around your natural waist.
 When you bend to the side, it’s the part that pivots.